rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 the dependency declaration, if a patch does not apply cleanly, it would result in an compilation error that shows which patch that did not apply cleanly

+3. Check if the dependency graphs need to be rebuilt ( Should be possible by checking for modified Cargo.toml files in the input )

 3. The resulting crate after patches would be evaluated and new dependencies would be downloaded if needed

-4. the software is built
+4. The software is built

 # Drawbacks